 An estimated 8 million tonnes of plastic waste and 1.5 million tonnes of microplastics enter the oceans every year.
-This threatens marine ecosystems such as estuaries and coral reefs as well as the communities relying on the seas for survival.
+This threatens marine ecosystems as well as the communities relying on the seas for survival.
 Most of the plastics in the oceans come from waste thrown on the ground or into rivers by the 2 billion people who don’t have waste collection.
-Lack of wastewater treatment in many developing cities is a major source of plastic pollution.
-Fast population growth and urbanisation in many cities around the world, particularly along the coasts, add to the problem.

 The oceans provide countless benefits to the planet.
 Keeping them clean is crucial for sustainable development and the reduction of poverty, as they ensure an income and healthy diet for billions of people.
 They also absorb about 30% of the planet’s carbon dioxide, buffering the impact of global warming.